NicoJanE/APP-X11-Forward-win32-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 ## 3. Creating the Sub containers

 This section provides various combinations of Dockerfiles and Compose files, which can be used to create different **sub-containers**.
-Before proceeding, make sure you have already created the **Base Container** as described in **Section 2** and that it works properly.
+Before proceeding, ensure you have already created the **Base Container** as described in **Section 2** and that it functions correctly.

 In the **Sub-Containers** folder, each sub-container is stored in a separate subfolder.
 Sub-containers typically consist of specific project templates, including Visual Studio Code settings, build tasks, and additional build tools or libraries when required.
 Since this environment is designed for Win32 development, the **focus** is on **C** and **C++** projects and related frameworks.